- Offer Submitted

 -

-Whole Home Air FilterAfter moving in, I inspected the HVAC fresh‑air system and discovered the intake only had a minimal filter.
-Because Boise’s wildfire season can bring heavy smoke, I asked CBH’s HVAC subsidiary to install a whole‑home filter to clean the incoming outdoor air.
+Whole Home Air FilterAfter moving in, we inspected the HVAC fresh‑air system and discovered the intake only had a minimal filter.
+Because Boise’s wildfire season can bring heavy smoke, we asked CBH’s HVAC subsidiary to install a whole‑home filter to clean the incoming outdoor air.
 The crew did quality work at a fair price and the new filter has performed well.
-I still plan to add a higher‑grade pre‑filter directly after the fresh‑air intake—unfiltered air can still get in under the current design.
+We still plan to add a higher‑grade pre‑filter directly after the fresh‑air intake, since unfiltered air can still get in under the current design.

 -